Laxystem/Spock/CONTRIBUTING.md

 ### APIs

-* APIs should be thread-safe and immutable.
+* APIs should be thread-safe and immutable by default.
 * Expensive operations should be `suspend fun`s.
 * To create a new API, *always* declare an interface or (for immutable data) a data class.
 If possible, declare it as a `fun interface` (see [Interfaces, Functional Interfaces, or Typealiases](#interfaces-functional-interfaces-or-typealiases) below).
     * *Never* expose non-`annotation`, non-`data` classes as public API, especially `abstract` ones.